-Oh Canada: Boston to Montreal Sleeper Train With New Hampshire, Maine, Vermont Stops is in Our Neighbor’s Hands
+Boston to Montreal Sleeper Train With NH, ME, VT Stops is Full Steam Ahead

 Editor's note: This article was written by a Townsquare Media Northern New England contributor and may contain the individual's views, opinions or personal experiences.

-It's just two to three years away IF Canada can pull funding together, and it looks like that just may happen.
+It's just two to three years away IF Canada can pull funding together, and it looks like that just might happen.
 It's in their hands to make this dream come true.

-After the original proposal to have a 14-hour overnight sleeper train between Montreal and Boston with stops in Vermont, Maine, and New Hampshire lost steam because of $100 million dollar track repairs necessary on the Canadian side, the project is now full steam ahead.
+After the original proposal to have a 14-hour overnight sleeper train between Montreal and Boston with stops in New Hampshire, Maine, and Vermont lost steam because of $100 million dollar track repairs necessary on the Canadian side, the project is now full steam ahead.
 This is so exciting, and I think Canada will pull through for all of us.

-François Pepin is the President of Fondation Trains De Nuit, or The Night Train Foundation, and he told the Boston Globe that private companies are so excited about this proposal and are willing to invest, along with railroad owners.
+François Pepin is the President of Fondation Trains De Nuit, or The Night Train Foundation.
+He told the Boston Globe that private companies are so excited about this proposal and are willing to invest, along with railroad owners.
 The project would connect hot spots in New England with Montreal, bringing in more dollars on both sides of the border.
 To make this truly successful funding-wise, Canada plans to apply for grants from its government.

 Yes, it always comes down to the money.